-Today we will teach you how to prevent phishing in G Suite and Microsoft Office 365.
+Today we will teach you how to prevent phishing in Google Workspace and Microsoft Office 365.
 Security threats are among the most alarming concerns for IT professionals and C-level executives alike.
-In one major security breach, a company can literally be taken out of business, depending on the nature of the breach and the data that was exposed.
-There are many different types of security vulnerabilities and concerns that organizations today need to be aware of, however, some of the most successful types of compromising techniques used by threat actors are often the most basic and traditional methods that have been used for years.
+In one major security breach, a company can literally be taken out of business.

 Table of Contents

 Before exploring the topic of phishing attacks and how they relate to the public cloud, let’s first take a look at traditional phishing attacks in general terms.
 This includes differentiating between the various types of phishing attacks that are commonly used.
 When it comes to phishing, there are different types of techniques attackers use to steal information.
 These include the following:

 - Bulk Phishing

 - CEO Fraud